cleeb94/DigHum/_posts/2019-11-11-webscraping.md

 ```
 text\?doc=Perseus[^"]+
 ```
-8. Copying all of them into a new text-file and save it as *practice3.txt*
+8. Copying all of the found expressions/links into a new text-file and save it as *practice3.txt*

 9. Clicking onto the first issue of the *Richmond Dispatch* on the website